hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/Dynamic Forms API.md

 *Options*

-* *id* - id should be a unique identifier.
+* *id* - id should be a unique identifier across your game.
 This identifier allows links, forms, and snippets to locate and overwrite the placeholder.

 *Example*